 Trump's company braces for expected unveiling of criminal tax charges on Thursday

-NEW YORK, July 1 (Reuters) - Prosecutors in Manhattan are expected to unveil criminal charges against former U.S. President Donald Trump's namesake company and its chief financial officer on Thursday, a person familiar with the matter said on Wednesday.
+NEW YORK (Reuters) - Prosecutors in Manhattan are expected to unveil criminal charges against former U.S. President Donald Trump’s namesake company and its chief financial officer on Thursday, a person familiar with the matter said on Wednesday.

 The charges, which were filed on Wednesday but remained sealed, are the first to arise from a nearly three-year probe by New York prosecutors of Trump and his business dealings.